 You may also have antibiotics through your drip to help stop you getting an infection.

-Your doctors and nurses will give you painkillers by drip or injection immediately after your operation.
+Your nurses will give you painkillers by drip or injection immediately after your operation.
 Once you are able to eat and drink you can take them as tablets or as liquid medicines.

-The painkillers you might have through a drip into the bloodstream that you control is called patient controlled analgesia (PCA).
-This tube is connected to a pump that gives you a constant dose of painkiller.
-You just press a button to give yourself more painkillers.
+You might also have painkillers through a drip that you control.
+This is called patient controlled analgesia (PCA).
+You have a tube connected to a pump that gives you a constant dose of painkiller.
+You then just press a button to give yourself more painkillers when you need it.

 It's normal to feel pain for the first week or so.
-It is important that your pain is well controlled.
-Do tell your nurses if you don’t think your painkillers are working well enough.
-They can adjust the dose to make you more comfortable.
-Then you can get up and about more quickly, breathe properly and sleep better.
-All of these will help your recovery.
+It is important that your pain is well controlled so that you can get up and about more quickly, breathe properly and sleep better.
+All of these will help you recover.

 Eating and drinking